apanavicius-gytis/machines/README.md

 register new home-manager in `flake.nix` same as the other machines

-install nix-darwin with `sudo nix run nix-darwin/nix-darwin-24.11#darwin-rebuild -- switch` rebuild nix-darwin flake with home manager `sudo darwing-rebuild switch`
+install nix-darwin with `sudo nix run nix-darwin/nix-darwin-24.11#darwin-rebuild -- switch` rebuild nix-darwin flake with home manager `sudo darwin-rebuild switch`

 ## Migrating stuff from homebrew (or app store) to Nix home-configuration
 `brew uninstall nvim` or remove it in any other way